 - Social Distancing Tips for Business

-- CDC now recommending wearing cloth face coverings in public settings where social distancing is difficult to maintain (not N-95)
+- The CDC now recommends wearing cloth face coverings in public settings

 - See Johns Hopkins University data visualization for the most current case counts.